5 Best Peak Climbing in Nepal

 Chulu West Peak Climbing

 Chulu West is the part of Manang Himal which runs south from Chako and Peak 6687 in a north-to-south direction along the Hunlung Khola, Nar Khola, and Phu Khola.
 The south of this peak is murdered by the Marsyangdi Khola and the Mesokanto La.
-Chulu west peak standing tall at 6419m is one of the most beautiful adventures to the Annapurna Himalayan range.
-Chulu west peak climbing combines the circuit trek to Annapurna creating a wonderful adventure to the Nepalese Himalayas.
+Chulu west peak standing tall at 6419m is one of the most beautiful adventures to the Annapurna Himalayan range and is also the Best Peak Climbing in Nepal.
+Chulu west peak climbing combines the circuit trek to Annapurna creating a wonderful adventure to the Nepali Himalayas.
 The peak climbing offers an extraordinary view of magnificent peaks such as Dhaulagiri, Nilgiri, Annapurna, etc.

 The trip traverses through the Marshyangdi River valley and ascends towards the Manang valley.
 From The valley, the summit of this peak can be done.
 Additionally, the journey after the peak summit continues through the circuit trail towards Jomsom to Thorong La Pass at the elevation of 5,416 meters from sea level.
 Attracting thousands of climbers yearly is considered one of the most demanding climbing peaks.
 Climbing Chulu is an exciting adventure for both experienced trekkers as well as amateur climbers.
+Due to all these spectacular scenarios and adventure, Chulu West Peak Climbing is the Best Peak Climbing in Nepal.
 The trek is moderately difficult.
 Furthermore, it requires more stamina and strength to make the long tough toil through the snow to reach the summit.

 Trip Highlights of Chulu West Peak Climbing